jhumelsine/jhumelsine.github.io/_posts/2023-10-28-hexagonal-architecture-structure.md

 ## Configuration
 Most depictions of Hexagonal Architecture/Ports&Adapters stop here.
 They don’t indicate how the blue classes are constructed.
 That’s where [Dependency Injection](https://jhumelsine.github.io/2023/10/09/dependency-injection-design-pattern.html) fills in the final detail.

 Here a design that includes object creation.
-The Production Configurator’s responsibility is to create and configure the objects in this design for production.
+The Production Configurer’s responsibility is to create and configure the objects in this design for production.
 It does so by:
 * Creating the Dependency Adapter object
 * Injecting that object into the Business Object when creating it
 * Injecting the Business Object into the Framework Adapter object when creating it

 <img src="/assets/HexArchConfigurator.png" alt="Configurator" width = "100%" align="center" style="padding-right: 35px;">

+And if the `ProductionConfigurer`'s structure looks similar to `TestCode`'s above, that's because `TestCode` is a Configurer too.
+It's a Configurer for a unit test environment.

 Keep in mind that in the above, the `ProductionConfigurer` is the only element that has knowledge of all three concrete classes.
 Its implementation will tend to be fairly straight forward as something along these lines:
 ```java